mconlon17/vivo-etl/README.md

 The data extractor knows its source, its domain (person, paper, etc) and returns a set of key-value pairs (m) containing the metadata extracted from the source.

+Data extractors can be quite simple, using an API call to a remote source, reading a row from a spreadsheet, making a database call, and returning a simple metadata object for further processing.

+Data extractors are fragile --  if the source3 changes, the data extractor must change.

 ## Data translator

 A data translator is a pipeline from a persistent identifier (PID) to the VIVO assertions